DanielJohnston/techtest-bank/README.md

 ```

 Printing a statement is a method on Account.
 Testing its ability to format and return information appropriate to the request _where the calls to get the information have been mocked out_ is a unit test.
 However, I've created a feature test for the full operation of the statement method in RSpec/Capybara, as this is the primary acceptance / feature test across any classes that are implemented.
 Capybara's web features are not used as the target interface is a REPL.

+In addition to the core specs, I've put together a number of tasks to clean up the code and make it more usable in a wider context:

+- [ ] Refactor statement printing into its own class
+- [ ] Create an app.rb file that launches a REPL to act as the user interface
+- [ ] Add ability to handle pennies as well as pounds, ideally using the Money gem
+- [ ] Refactor transactions into their own class
+- [ ] Refactor the list of transactions for an account into its own class
+- [ ] Add statement formatting to handle £10,000 or greater
+- [ ] Log the date a transaction is entered into the system, as a security measure